Photo by Heather Daniels Pusey

 Wilderness First Responder, Certified Lifeguard, BA Spanish, Middlebury College

-Moriah has lived most of her life in the bio-region of so-called New England and currently lives on Penobscot territory in midcoast Maine.
-The daughter of a woodworker and a Waldorf educator, she spent her Vermont childhood climbing trees, traipsing through fields, foraging and gardening, while receiving a Waldorf education.
+Moriah has lived most of her life in the north east and currently lives on Penobscot territory in midcoast Maine.
+The daughter of a woodworker and a Waldorf educator, she spent her Vermont childhood climbing trees, traipsing through fields, foraging and gardening.
+Moriah grew up receiving a Waldorf education and she incorporates Waldorf-inspired imaginative play, arts, and crafts into her projects.
 She understands, from an embodied place, the deep value of unstructured experiential outdoor learning and nurturing young people’s innate creativity.

-A passion for learning languages has led Moriah to study French, German, Spanish, Japanese, and other languages at various times throughout her life.
-She is looking forward to learning more Farsi and Irish in the coming year.
-Moriah facilitates a Spanish language learning component through story and song in the semester program.
+A passion for learning languages has led Moriah to study French, German, Spanish, Japanese, and Irish at various times throughout her life.
+She has been enjoying learning ASL from Carrie Pierce and incorporating sign language into our daily routines, especially White Ash songs.

-Moriah has been involved with The Wildwood Path in Unity, Maine for six years, first as a participant and then as staff, where she deepened her experience with shelter building, winter camping, friction fire, naturalist skills, medicine making, cordage, crafting, and tracing the lineages of story, song, and culture.
-Moriah brings exploration of her many ancestral traditions to White Ash Learning.
-From telling Irish folktales to celebrating the Persian new year Nowruz, we experience living culture together.
+Moriah previously worked at The Wildwood Path in Unity, Maine, where she deepened her experience with shelter building, winter camping, friction fire, naturalist skills, medicine making, cordage, crafting, and tracing the lineages of story, song, and culture.
+Moriah brings exploration of her many ancestral traditions to White Ash Learning, from telling Irish folktales to celebrating the spring with a maypole.

 “LAKE” aka Lisa Quatrale

-Certified Forest Therapy Guide, Certified Permaculture Designer, Graduate Certificate in Art Education
+Wilderness First Aid, Certified Forest Therapy Guide, Graduate Certificate in Art Education

 BS Architecture, Pennsylvania State University, Master of Architecture, Yale School of Architecture